The White House Maney

 The first was when I found myself pausing to admire the magnificent flower beds at Bodington Gardens in Maney.
 A day or two later, when examining a manuscript volume from the archives of Bishop Vesey's Grammar School, discovered - to my great delight - a handwritten letter from Bodington.

 George Bodington had a finger in many Sutton pies.
-For more than 30 years he was a prominent member of the warden and society - the town's governing body - and had a significant stake in the gasworks in ColeshilI Street, opened in 1855, as well as taking a keen interest in the grammar school, where his three sons were educated.
+For more than 30 years he was a prominent member of the warden and society - the town's governing body - and had a significant stake in the gasworks in Coleshill Street, opened in 1855, as well as taking a keen interest in the grammar school, where his three sons were educated.
 When there was an issue of local contention, Bodington could be relied upon to have an

 opinion.